oesteban/hcph-sops/docs/data-collection/preliminary.md

         - [ ] remark the participant they will be given a gown and they will need to change before every session.
     - [ ] Repeat at what time and where will you meet the participant.
     - [ ] Verify that the participant has your phone number {{ secrets.phones.study | default("███") }} to call you in case he gets lost.
+    - [ ] **FEMALE PARTICIPANTS ONLY**: Remind the participant that pregnant women cannot undergo our MRI protocols.
+Therefore, they will take a pregnancy test (which we will have prepared) before the first session.
 - [ ] If participant has indicated nervousness or history of claustrophobia, organize a session to use the mock scanner.

 ## BEFORE DAY OF SCAN